Free Printable Summer Planning and Activity Packet for Kids

 This post may contain affiliate links for your convenience.
 Read my full disclosure policy here.

-How to Summer Handle Screen Time
+How to Handle Screen Time

 Here’s a close up:

 So what do they do without screens to keep them busy?
 That’s when our Boredom Busters come in handy!
 I truly believe it’s okay for kids to be bored, essential even, because that’s when brains turn creative.
 But just in case you don’t want to hear “Mom I’m BORED” eleven million times in an hour, this list has you covered.
+Remind them to go take a peek at their Boredom Busters list whenever boredom strikes.

 Ideas for Screen-Free Summer Activities